 Backgrounder on Updating Disposal Rules for Low-Level Waste

-The Nuclear Regulatory Commission is amending its rules for the disposal of some low-level radioactive wastes.
-These wastes include depleted uranium left over from the uranium enrichment process, and "blended" waste, a mixture of different waste types with different levels of radioactivity.
-These wastes did not exist in large quantities and were not analyzed when the current rules were put in place.
-Before they can be disposed, the new rules will require an analysis of the specific disposal facility and the specific wastes.
-This analysis would show whether the overall system can safely contain the wastes.
-The new rules would also apply to other wastes that have not been considered, such as from future spent-fuel reprocessing or other fuel cycle facilities.
+The Nuclear Regulatory Commission is amending its rules for the disposal of low-level radioactive waste to include depleted uranium left over from the uranium enrichment process.
+This waste did not exist in large quantities and was not analyzed when the current rules were put in place.
+Before it can be disposed, the new rules will require an analysis of the specific disposal facility and the specific quantity of waste.
+This analysis would show whether the overall system can safely contain the waste.

 Low-level waste is defined as radioactive waste that is not spent nuclear fuel, transuranic waste, uranium mill tailings (sandy residue from processing uranium ore) or high-level waste.
 It also includes certain types of material known as byproduct material.
 It has been contaminated with radioactive materials or is radioactive itself.
 Low-level waste includes protective clothing, cleaning supplies, filters, sealed sources, components from nuclear power plants, medical equipment and laboratory tissues.

 Depleted uranium also meets the NRC's definition of low-level waste.
 Depleted uranium is unique because it actually becomes more radioactive as it decays over thousands of years.
-Since 2006, the NRC has issued licenses for four new commercial uranium enrichment facilities.
-Each of these facilities can generate large amounts of depleted uranium.
-While reviewing these license applications, NRC staff began planning for the need to dispose of this material.
+While reviewing license applications for new commercial uranium enrichment facilities, NRC staff began planning for the need to dispose of this material.